ss20040163-dev/cicd-pipeline-train-schedule-jenkins/README.md

+Removed network config, and re-added it a few hours later - Does it still work? -

-Another change to see if this still works......
+Another change to see if this still works......Oh yes.

 Another change.....this one worked!!!!